Private, In-Home Tutoring in Mount Washington, Kentucky

-SchoolTutoring Academy’s tutoring programs for Mount Washington students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Mount Washington, Kentucky students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Mount Washington is served by the Bullitt County Public Schools district, which is one of the largest in the state.
 It facilitates curriculum from the Kentucky Core Standards Initiative and the Common Core Standards Initiative for its 26 schools: 3 high schools, 6 middle schools, 13 elementary schools, as well as 4 technical or alternative learning centers.
 These standards are meant to be challenging but stimulating for students and intend to prepare students to be lifelong learners.

 We currently cover the following Mount Washington-area school district: Bullitt County Public Schools.

 Educating Our Parents: Understanding the Mount Washington District Curriculum

 Bullitt County Public Schools’ curricula is based on the Kentucky Core Standards Initiative for its students, and the Common Core Standards Initiative for math and English language arts.
 The learning outcomes for this curriculum remains consistent across all schools: that each student is prepared to leave their K-12 education with a firm understanding of the subject areas that include practical living, math, English language arts, science, and social studies.